Sohummnm/fractal-project-terraform-webapp/Readme.md

 Security:
 1. uses OIDC to authenticate with azure.
-2. uses Github Action secret variable feature to store DB creds and authenticate the application with database server.
+2. uses App Service Environment variables to inject DB credentials into the application.
 3. Stores tfstate file remotely in Azure Blob Containers with lease locks.

 Features: